Meet the Legal Team

 She is a specialist in Fraud, Murder, Drug Offences, POCA and Rape cases.
 She also presents cases to the CCRC if she believes there is a miscarriage of Justice, whereby she took one of the cases all the way to the European Courts of Human Rights in Strasbourg (R v.
 Barrington Moses).

 Sheila is not one to give up and will fight your corner all the way being ex-military.

-Amy graduated with a degree in Economics and Geography.
-She then cross-qualified into law with a view to being called as a Barrister.
-Amy then completed the CPE and BVC and is a non practising barrister.
+Amy graduated with a degree in Economics and Geography and went on to complete the CPE and BVC and is a non practising barrister.

 Thereafter Amy had a banking career that spanned a decade dealing with high net-worth individuals and corporations.

-Amy took the decision to return to Law with her particular in Criminal Defence.
+Amy took the decision to return to Law with her particular interest in Criminal Defence.

-Amy is thorough, conscientious, diligent and attentive to clients’ needs and manages to juggle professional and home life perfectly.
+Amy is thorough, conscientious, diligent and attentive to clients’ needs.

-She is a graduate CILEx member with a view of qualifying as a fellow of the institute.
+She is currently a graduate CILEx member with a view to qualifying as a fellow of the institute.

-Amy is a fluent mandarin and cantonese speaker and welcomes clients from the Chinese ethnic community.
+Amy is a fluent cantonese speaker and welcomes clients from the Chinese ethnic community.

 Rachel joined Carters Solicitors in January 2020 as an intern from Melbourne, bringing experience across all areas of Australian law, with a primary focus on Family Law.
 Rachel is currently completing her final year of her undergraduate double degree, Bachelor of Law & Bachelor of Psychology (Honours), giving her a unique approach to each client’s case.